paulbayer/Inventory_Scripts/README.md

 - **all_my_phzs.py**
   - The objective of this script is to find all of the Private Hosted Zones in a cross-account fashion.

+- **all_my_policies.py**
+  - The objective of this script is to find all the RDS instances within a profile, or an Org.

 - **all_my_rds_instances.py**
   - The objective of this script is to find all the RDS instances within a profile, or an Org.